-These are the income due to employees for the work done and is usually paid on a weekly or monthly basis.
-For instance, the work done by employees of Alex International are paid in the next month and accordingly should be recorded by debiting Wages and Salaries Expenses and crediting Accrued Expenses and by making an offsetting entry by debiting Accrued Expenses and crediting Cash when payment is made.
+These are the income due to employees for the work done and are usually paid on a weekly or monthly basis.
+For instance, the work done by employees of Alex International is paid in the next month and accordingly should be recorded by debiting Wages and Salaries Expenses and crediting Accrued Expenses and by making an offsetting entry by debiting this expenses and crediting Cash when payment is made.

 #2 – Interest Payable